hediinn/Card_Scan-Project/README.md

 >
 > Note 1: for Windows, please install torch and torchvision first by following the official instruction here https://pytorch.org.
 On pytorch website, be sure to select the right CUDA version you have.
 If you intend to run on CPU mode only, select CUDA = None.

+I also use mysql-connector, opencv-python, openpyxl, requests and Pillow

+i will put up a requirements.txt at some point

 ## TODO <a name = "TODO"></a>

 - Add a loading bar for the start of the Program